High School Counselors

 Central Piedmont’s Dual Enrollment program is designed to help students earn college credit while completing their high school diploma.
 Some of the top benefits of Dual Enrollment include:

 Students in ninth, tenth, eleventh, and twelfth grade may participate in Dual Enrollment classes as long as they meet the eligibility requirements.
-To learn more, watch our recorded information session.
+To learn more, attend an information session.

 Additional Information